(Levi ben Isaac of Carthage, writing as ben 'Or, "Son of Light"), 11th-century Kerdean

 [Sing. talos – Keje]

 Taloi are skilled in mining, metallurgy, and smith-work.
-Alone among elementals, they have an understanding of human affairs, because all gold, silver, and gems are under their governance, so that, for many ages, men have consulted them and commanded them concerning money.
+Alone among elementals, they have an understanding of human affairs, because all gold and silver are under their governance, so that, for many ages, men have consulted them and commanded them concerning money.
 New-trained alchemists hope the taloi can reveal the Stone to them, but they are disappointed.

 [Sing. vitrid or gyalid – Keje]

-Vitridae govern some stones, such as obsidian, as well as glass.
-Most stone falls to the taloi.
+Vitridae govern some stones, such as obsidian, as well as glass and ceramics and, curiously, wax.
+Most stone falls to the petridae.
 It is curious that there should be a form of elementals for so rare a thing as glass, but it is convenient for the operator, for vitridae have dominion over mirrors and, through this, come to have dominion over seers' glasses of all kinds and over glamour.